 More than that, you can seek help and support at the earlier stages, before your relationship with food turns disordered.
 If you have a lot of noise around food, your challenges and struggles are valid and deserve attention.
 You can click the links that follow to learn more about therapy for eating disorders including Intuitive Eating and CBT-E.

 Are you or a loved one struggling in relation to food and looking for help?
-Lauren uses , Intuitive Eating, Cognitive Behavioral Therapy and Acceptance and Commitment Therapy to support those with eating disorders.
-You can learn more about the treatments and services she provides here.
+Therapists at the Center for the Obsessive Mind use Intuitive Eating, Cognitive Behavioral Therapy and Acceptance and Commitment Therapy to support those with eating disorders.
+You can learn more about the treatments and services we provide here.

-Lauren provides treatment for eating disorders in the state of Utah.
-Since she provides teletherapy, she works with people who live in different areas of the Beehive State – from Salt Lake City and its suburbs, like West Jordan, Syracuse, Highland and Riverton, to Park City and St. George.
+Staff members at the Center for the Obsessive Mind offer treatment for eating disorders in the state of Utah.
+Since we provide teletherapy, we works with people who live in different areas of the Beehive State – from Salt Lake City and its suburbs, like West Jordan, Syracuse, Highland and Riverton, to Park City and St. George.

-Lauren also offers therapy for eating disorders online in Florida, and sees people from all corners of the Sunshine state.
-Whether you’re from Naples, Orlando, Miami, or Boca Raton, Lauren can provide specialized counseling remotely in your area.
+Therapists at the Center for the Obsessive Mind also offer therapy for eating disorders online in Florida.
+We see people from all corners of the Sunshine state.
+Whether you’re from Naples, Orlando, Miami, or Boca Raton, we can provide specialized counseling remotely in your area.

-Lauren also practices teletherapy in Arizona.
-If you’re seeking help in Phoenix, Sedona, Scottsdale or Tucson, Lauren offers specialized therapy for eating disorders online across the Grand Canyon State.
+Therapists at the Center for the Obsessive Mind also spractice teletherapy in Arizona.
+If you’re seeking help in Phoenix, Sedona, Scottsdale or Tucson, we offer specialized therapy for eating disorders online across the Grand Canyon State.

-In addition to all of the locations previously listed, Lauren offers teletherapy for eating disorders to a number of countries internationally.
+In addition to all of the locations previously listed, the staff at the Center for the Obsessive Mind offer teletherapy for eating disorders to a number of countries internationally.

 Online therapy isn’t right for everyone.
 An assessment must be done to determine if online therapy is appropriate for your needs.
 You can reach out here to learn more